erickhun/blog/content/post/setup-your-own-ethereum-node-for-ropsten.md

 ### Why ?

 - Once your dAPP and Smart Contract are working locally, you'll want to test it on a real network with (almost) real condition.
 - There is a service called [Infura](https://infura.io), allowing you to communicate easily with Ropsten via json-rpc without having your own node.
 However, Infura doesn't allow you to [listen to events](http://solidity.readthedocs.io/en/develop/contracts.html#events) that  your smart contract fired.
 Events are useful when you want start to do some fancy thing like real time data replication on a second database or simply notify your users in your [dApp](https://ethereum.stackexchange.com/tags/dapp-development/info).
+If you do not need events, you should definitely use Infura :)
+-

 ### Prerequis :
 - Your own instance.
 I have a [Digital Ocean](https://m.do.co/c/8cd97ac64536) one with Ubuntu.
 If you're a student, you can have a nice [$50 free credits for testing purpose](https://education.github.com/pack).
 - 5GB availlable of space disk.
-The Ropsten chain takes about 1.8GB on my server disk (3rd  February 2018) .
-The "real" ethereum blockchain requires [50GB of diskspace](https://etherscan.io/chart2/chaindatasizefast).
+The Ropsten chain takes about 6GB on my server disk (3rd  February 2018) .
+The "real" ethereum blockchain requires about [50GB of diskspace](https://etherscan.io/chart2/chaindatasizefast).

 ### Step1: Setup geth (go ethereum)
 `geth` will allow you to sync the Ethereum blockchain, but also and run a rpc client